liamrdawson/property-helper/README.md

 # **Property Helper**

 A JavaScript web crawler built to help first time buyers find the right home.
+The crawler will aggregate results from a number of property sale websites to show the most up to date and relvant properties on the market.

 ## **MVP**
 As a user I can...